anviljs/anvil.js/README.md

 * Uglify resulting file(s)
 * Gzip resulting file(s)
 * Run in a CI mode where anvil will re-compile the project on source file changes
-* Dynamically create a pavlov test host page and host it at localhost:1580
+* Dynamically generate a pavlov test page
+    * Hosted on localhost:1580
+    * Auto-refresh of the test page on code changes (thanks to @ifandelse
+* Host integration pages at 3080
+* Create integration page stubs including all external dependencies and build output

 ## Installation